-The St. Peter’s Health 2024 Whole Food Challenge is starting October 7th.
+The St. Peter’s Health 2025 Whole Food Challenge will run from October 1st to October 31st.
 It is free and open to the public.

 This self-guided challenge is intended to help you understand how to incorporate whole foods into your meals.
-Whole foods include fresh fruits and vegetables, whole grains (like oats, brown rice, barley, etc.), legumes, nuts and seeds.
+Whole foods include fresh fruits and vegetables, whole grains (like oats, brown rice, barley, etc.), legumes, meat, nuts and seeds, and some dairy products.
 Adding whole foods can help improve overall health by lowering the risk of chronic illnesses, such as high blood pressure, diabetes and heart disease.

 This four-week challenge includes free materials to help you: